 Quick and reliable customer service is the cornerstone of DrDrone.
 We take pride in giving our clients the support they need at the best value for their dollar.
-As the largest government drone retailer in Canada, we’ve both served and trained countless educational, commercial, and government organizations all over the country.
+As one of the largest government drone retailers in Canada and the US, we’ve both served and trained countless educational, commercial, and government organizations.
 All of our Enterprise clients have experienced firsthand the value of both our individualized technical support and our industry-leading knowledge of every single one of our retail products.
-Our experience as the largest government drone dealer in Canada allows us to cut costs and save you time, making sure the purchasing process is as seamless as possible.
+Our experience as one of the largest government drone dealers has allowed us to cut costs and save you time, making sure the purchasing process is as seamless as possible.

 DrDrone provides the best technical support and training in the country to all levels of drone operators, living up to our reputation as the first Enterprise & DJI Authorized Retail Store in Canada.
 Our highly dedicated support team is filled with factory trained and certified engineers and technicians ready to assist you via our ongoing Technical Support and Priority Service.
 Our status as an Authorized DJI Repair Center means that we can give you faster service and support than you’ll receive anywhere else in the country.
 Whether you need to deal with the manufacturer for a warranty issue or you’re dealing with a defective product, we can help.